storj/storj/docs/design/garbage-collection.md

 ----

-In our implementation, the satellite should create a new Bloom filter for every storage node that includes relevant piece IDs.
+In our implementation, the satellite should create a new Bloom filter (or cuckoo filter) for every storage node that includes all piece IDs that the storage node should have.

 We also can't remove entries from a Bloom filter, only add, meaning that the Satellite will need to frequently regenerate the Bloom filters.